Last Updated on

-No matter what is the destination, the most important criterion is always the safety of the public.
-When we sit down with a world map and plan a holiday, the only deciding factor isn’t where we want to go or how big is our budget.
+Wherever the destination is, the most important criterion is always the safety of the public.
+When we sit down with a world map and plan a holiday, the only deciding factor isn’t where we want to go or how big our budget is.

-According to a study, for 46% of people public safety is one of the most important aspects, and to 63% of people with children it is the most important aspect.
+According to a study, public safety is one of the most important aspects for 46% of people, and to 63% of people with children, it is the most important aspect.

-It doesn’t matter how amazing a country is with its many beauties, if public safety is no good.
+It doesn’t matter how amazing a country is with its many beauties if public safety is not guaranteed

 More than 100 tourist sights in Budapest.

-No matter where you travel in Hungary, may your destination be Budapest, Szeged, Pécs or the Balaton, the public safety is perfect.
+No matter where you travel in Hungary, be it Budapest, Szeged, Pécs or the Balaton, public safety is guaranteed.

 Hungary is among the top 17 safest countries in the world

 Hungary’s public safety has only improved in the past 10 years.
-The country’s public safety index has also improved, as during the fall of 2015, when the refugee crisis broke out, they protected our borders.
+The country’s public safety index has also improved because, during the fall of 2015 when the refugee crisis broke out, the authorities protected its borders.

-According to the Eurostat study made public in august, Hungary got to the top of the EU list with regards to spending a portion of its GDP on public security.
+According to the Eurostat study made public in August, Hungary got to the top of the EU list with regard to spending a portion of its GDP on public security.

-They spend 2,1% of Hungary’s GDP for this purpose, and only the Bulgarian, Slovakian, Romanian, Croatian and the Polish Government spends more than this.
-Among the western countries, the Portugalian, Spanish and the British index reaches the 2%.
-Luxemburg, Denmark and Ireland spends 1% of their GDP to public security.
+The Hungarian Government spends 2,1% of Hungary’s GDP for this purpose, and only the Bulgarian, Slovakian, Romanian, Croatian and Polish Governments spend more than this.
+Among the western countries, the Portugalian, Spanish and the British index reaches 2%.
+Luxemburg, Denmark and Ireland spend 1% of their GDP on public security.

-Public safety is also judged by how much do people trust the police.
-According to the Eurobarometer-study among the Hungarian citizens 36% of them trusted officers in 2011, but since then it has almost reached 45%.
+Public safety is also judged by how much trust people have for the police.
+According to the Eurobarometer-study among the Hungarian citizens, 36% of them trusted officers in 2011, but since then, it has almost reached 45%.
 Among these, Spanish people had the highest percentage in the EU, where more than 50% of the citizens trusted the authorities at the time of the study.

 Public safety in Budapest

-At the latest 2019 Crime Prevention Statistics stated the following about the public safety in Budapest:
+The latest 2019 Crime Prevention Statistics stated the following about public safety in Budapest:

-“The number of crimes in Hungary, including the number of serious crimes have further declined in 2018.
-PRE-STAT contains data for the past ten years: back then over 430 thousand crimes were registered by authorities, in 2018 this number was 185 thousand, after the number dropped by 30 thousand since 2017.
-The improvement of public safety was also fascinating among serious, so called “High-profile” crimes: in 2010 it was over 240 thousand, in 2018 it has fallen under 100 thousand all over the country.”
+“The number of crimes in Hungary, including the number of serious crimes, has further declined in 2018.
+PRE-STAT contains data for the past ten years: back then, over 430 thousand crimes were recorded by the authorities.
+In 2018, this number was 185 thousand, after the number dropped by 30 thousand since 2017.
+There was considerable improvement in public safety as serious, so-called “High-profile” crimes reduced drastically: in 2010, it was over 240 thousand, in 2018 it had fallen below 100 thousand all over the country.”

-These crimes are treated as serious: murder, theft, underage endangerment, human trafficking, stealing, crimes related to drugs, blackmailing and car theft.
+The crimes that are considered serious are murder, theft, underage endangerment, human trafficking, stealing, crimes related to drugs, blackmailing and car theft.

 185,000 crimes may seem a lot in a year, but compared to Germany, this number is above 5 million, in the Netherlands 1,6 million and in France 3,8 million.